subsoap/defos/README.md

 ```

 Get/set the window's size and position in screen coordinates.
 The window is
-inclusive of title bar, so the actual contained game view area might be smaller.
+inclusive of title bar, so the actual contained game view area might be smaller
+than the given metrics.

 Screen coordinates start at (0, 0) in the top-left corner of the main display.
 X axis goes right.
 Y axis goes down.